GULibrarySandbox/intro-text-mining-analysis-2022/content/6-prepare-av.md

 ## Transcription

-### Services for research data
+### Services for research data (including sensitive data)
 - Griffith [Speech to text service](https://www.griffith.edu.au/eresearch-services/speech-to-text) : uses the Microsoft Azure tools to transcribe the data.
-It is available to all researchers, is suitable for use with sensitive data and has associated costs.
+It is available to all Griffith researchers, is suitable for use with sensitive data and has associated costs.
-- [Alveo](https://www.alveo.edu.au/) : [transcription tool](https://www.alveo.edu.au/2018/04/11/alveo-transcription-tool/) is available to researchers in Australia.
-This tool was used extensively in the [SLNSW Amplify project](https://www.sl.nsw.gov.au/public-library-services/amplify-audio-transcription-tool).
-Requires an account.
+- Nvivo software [student access](https://www.griffith.edu.au/student-computing/available-software)  [staff access](https://intranet.secure.griffith.edu.au/computing/software) for automated transcription.

+Watch this video for an overview on the Nvivo transcription feature.

+{% include video-embed.html youtubeid="AES26-CdEn0" caption="Nvivo transcription demonstration video" %}

+- [Alveo](https://www.alveo.edu.au/) : Developed in Australia for researchers.
+The software breaks up audio into segments by identifying breathing pauses and provides a structured format for manual transcription.
+Griffith Education researchers have found it can reduce manual transcription time by up to 50%.

+Watch the video below for instructions on how to use Alveo.

+{% include video-embed.html youtubeid="ixQR-c4R0Ss" caption="Alveo transcription demonstration video" %}

 ### Services for public data
 - [YouTube](https://support.google.com/youtube/topic/9257536?hl=en&ref_topic=9257610) or [Vimeo](https://vimeo.com/blog/post/how-to-transcribe-a-video/) :  Both applications can generate text transcriptions of the audio and provide means and tools for corrections.